-In 1971, the EPA established National Ambient Air Quality Standards (NAAQS) for six pollutants which are termed criteria pollutants.
-The Environmental Protection Agency (EPA) designates these six pollutants as "criteria" air pollutants because it regulates them by developing human health-based and/or environmentally-based criteria for setting permissible levels.
+In 1971, the EPA established NAAQS for six pollutants, which are termed criteria pollutants.
+The EPA designated these six pollutants as "criteria" air pollutants because it regulates them by developing human health-based and/or environmentally-based criteria for setting permissible levels.
 These criteria pollutants are:

-Particle Pollution (often referred to as Particulate Matter [PM]):
+Particle Pollution - often referred to as Particulate Matter (PM):

-- Includes the very fine dust, soot, smoke, and droplets formed from chemical reactions and incomplete burning of fuels. - The fine particles can get deep into the lungs, causing increased respiratory illnesses and tens of thousands of deaths each year. - Particulate matter is defined as any particle with an equivalent diameter of ≤ 10 microns (PM10) and is further subdivided to include a separate standard for particles with an equivalent aerodynamic diameter of ≤ 2.5 microns (PM{2.5}).
+- Includes the very fine dust, soot, smoke, and droplets formed from chemical reactions and incomplete burning of fuels. - The fine particles of PM can get deep into the lungs, causing increased respiratory illnesses and tens of thousands of deaths each year. - Particulate matter is defined as any particle with an equivalent diameter of equal to or less than (≤)10 microns (PM10) and is further subdivided to include a separate standard for particles with an equivalent aerodynamic diameter of equal to or less than (≤) 2.5 microns (PM{2.5}).